Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/101-Architecture.md

 memory hierarchy and are not built at all for random access to small bits of data (where the definition of "small" depends on the level in the memory hierarchy).

+As some say, a cluster only becomes a supercomputer when you start optimising software for the specific purpose of a true supercomputer: Running scalable applications over a large fraction of the machine.
+To the horror of some users who expect that LUMI will behave exactly like their small departmental or university cluster...

 At several points in this course you will see how this impacts what you can do with a supercomputer and how you work with a supercomputer.